MichaelStollBayreuth/Weights/README.md

 (`Weight.dom_of_dom_perm`).
 So up to permutations, it suffices to consider only normalized weights.

-We say that a Set $S$ of normalized weights is *complete* if every normalized weight is dominated by an element of $S$ (`Weight.complete_set`).
-We say that a complete Set of weights is *minimal* if it is minimal with respect to inclusion among complete sets (`Weight.minimal_complete_set`).
-This is Equivalent to saying that when $w$ and $w'$ are in $S$ and $w$ dominates $w'$, then $w = w'$.
+We say that a set $S$ of normalized weights is *complete* if every normalized weight is dominated by an element of $S$ (`Weight.complete_set`).
+We say that a complete set of weights is *minimal* if it is minimal with respect to inclusion among complete sets (`Weight.minimal_complete_set`).
+This is equivalent to saying that when $w$ and $w'$ are in $S$ and $w$ dominates $w'$, then $w = w'$.

-The main result of this file is that there is a *unique* minimal complete set of weights, which is given by the Set `M n d` of all normalized weights that are minimal elements with respect to domination within the Set of all normalized weights.
+The main result of this file is that there is a *unique* minimal complete set of weights, which is given by the set `M n d` of all normalized weights that are minimal elements with respect to domination within the set of all normalized weights.
 See `Weight.M_is_minimal` and `Weight.M_is_unique`.

 We show in addition that the entries of nonzero elements of `M n d` are coprime